 Any referring in a cover letter also may be emphasized in a certain manner.
 The best approach we suggest is Italics.
 It appears more elegant in the content of a supplementary letter.
 It is visible but does not overtake attention.
 You could also type your full name and surname in Italics closely to the final of your supplementary letter.
 This appears good from an esthetical perspective.

-Never underestimate or afraid of drafting a well-crafted cover letter for your CV/resume.
+Never underestimate or be afraid of drafting a well-crafted cover letter for your CV/resume.
 Yes, never afraid.
 The right attitude should precede your drafting in any case.
 Try to appear as a professional who has something to offer your target company, who values it.
 When you are referring to an HR or recruiter, you may think you address this company entirely.

-The best approach here is treating your future reviewer as an ordinary person with one’s feelings and attitude toward oneself and a company he/she works in.
+The best approach here is treating your future reviewer as an ordinary person with one’s feelings and attitude toward oneself and the company he/she works in.
 Treat this supplementary letter as another opportunity to establish good human relations with a reviewer.
 At the same time, you should appear as a professional and cover all points you want to communicate politely.

 When referring to your cover letter, indicate precise info only.
 The best strategy here is to rely on the info indicated in the vacancy description.
 If the name of a recruiter or HR is included there, start your cover letter by referring to this exact person.